Threadlike Structure Of Dna And Protein That Contains Genetic Information

 1. The Double Helix

 DNA is a polymer composed of nucleotides, each containing a sugar, a phosphate group, and a nitrogenous base (adenine, thymine, cytosine, or guanine).
-Because of that, these nucleotides link via phosphodiester bonds, forming a linear chain.
-Two such chains coil around each other, creating the double helix—a right‑handed spiral with a diameter of about 2 nanometers Not complicated — just consistent..
+These nucleotides link via phosphodiester bonds, forming a linear chain.
+Two such chains coil around each other, creating the double helix—a right‑handed spiral with a diameter of about 2 nanometers It's one of those things that adds up..

 Key Features